 DaytonView is fully furnished, but you are allowed to bring your own furniture for your room.

-Rent for both DaytonView and Ministry House intentional communities is currently set at $300 per month.
+Rent at the DaytonView intentional community is currently set at $300 per month.

 Opportunities for additional housing assistance are available to students living in DaytonView.
 Contact email@example.com to learn more.

-In both the DaytonView and Ministry House communities, you and your housemates will establish a Rule of Life which includes a commitment to corporate prayer times, mutual accountability, worship attendance, neighborhood ministry, a chore rotation, the sharing of resources and a respect for house rules.
+In the DaytonView community, you and your housemates will establish a Rule of Life which includes a commitment to corporate prayer times, mutual accountability, worship attendance, neighborhood ministry, a chore rotation, the sharing of resources and a respect for house rules.
 These house rules are to be determined by everyone in the house.

 To respect those who may have allergies, there is a no pet policy.
 However, fish tanks are acceptable.
 Service animals are also acceptable.